vlapsley/blog/content/post/hugo-is-for-lovers.md

 +++
-title = "Hugo is for lovers"
-date = "2015-08-03T13:39:46+02:00"
+title = "Getting Started with Hugo" date = "2017-12-07"
-toc = true
-comments = true
+description = "Hugo is one of the most popular open-source static site generators.
+With its amazing speed and flexibility, Hugo makes building websites fun again." categories = ["web development"] tags = ["hugo"] toc = true comments = true draft = false
 +++

 ## Step 1.
 Install Hugo

-Goto [hugo releases](https://github.com/spf13/hugo/releases) and download the appropriate version for your os and architecture.
+Goto [hugo releases](https://github.com/gohugoio/hugo/releases) and download the appropriate version for your os and architecture.

 Save it somewhere specific as we will be using it in the next step.

-More complete instructions are available at [installing hugo](/overview/installing/)
+More complete instructions are available at [installing hugo](https://gohugo.io/getting-started/installing/)

 ## Step 2.
 Build the Docs